Folding machine: Pneumatic folding machines

 Pneumatic paper folders push paper into the machine using a vacuum.
 These folders are often referred to as air-powered paper folders.
 This method makes it possible to fold most types of paper.
 Most pneumatic paper folders include a built-in compressor.
 These folders can have as many as sixteen folding plates or several knife folds depending on the imposition, these are adjusted manually or electronically, depending on the machine.

 Feeding systems

-There are 2 types of feeding systems used by folders, pile and continuous.
+There are two types of feeding systems used by folders: pile and continuous.
 The first is flat pile, in which the paper is placed on a feeding table and each sheet is then transported into the machine by friction or an air-controlled suction-wheel.
 A variation of this is palletized feeding, in which an entire pallet full of paper may be placed on the feeding table.
-The second type is called "continuous"; this involves the sheets being placed onto a belt, on a table or rollers, that takes it around the end of the machine, then each sheet is individually pushed into the machine by an air-controlled suction-wheel.
+The second type is called "continuous"; this involves the sheets being skillfully "rolled-out" onto a belt, on a table or rollers.
+An electric eye controls the belt speed, propelling the paper into the machine, then each sheet is individually pulled into the machine by an air-controlled suction-wheel.
 The sheets of paper will be separated by blowing air between them.